AdityaMullick/dsc102-ucsd-public/src/README.md

 #### Docker

-The only prerequisite of this assignment is docker, which can be found in https://docs.docker.com/install/.
+The only dependency of this assignment is docker, which can be found in https://docs.docker.com/install/.
 A container image ```yuhzhang/dsc102-pa2``` will be used for all AWS-related operations.

 Within the container you are provided with the following utilities